sandpiper-framework/sandpiper/README.md

 You can log in as admin to the application by sending a post request to localhost:8080/login with username `admin` and password `admin` in JSON body.

 ## Project Structure

-1. Root directory contains things not related to code directly, e.g. docker-compose, CI/CD, readme, bash scripts etc. It may also contain vendor folder.
+1. Root directory contains things not related to code directly, e.g. readme, license, docker-compose, taskfile, etc.

-2. Cmd package contains code for starting applications (main packages).
+2. Cmd package contains code for starting applications ("main" packages).
 The directory name for each application should match the name of the executable you want to have.
 Sandpiper is structured as a monolith application but can be restructured to contain multiple microservices.
 We use the Go convention of placing main package as a subdirectory of the cmd package.
-As an example, scheduler application's binary would be located under cmd/cron.
+As an example, the "client" application's binary would be located under cmd/client.
 It also loads the necessary configuration and passes it to the service initializers.

-3. Rest of the code is located under /pkg.
-The pkg directory contains `utl` and 'microservice' directories.
+3. The rest of the code is located under two directories: `internal` and `pkg`.
+The pkg directory contains a directory for each of the executables found in the cmd directory.
+These can be thought of like microservices of Sandpiper.
+The internal directory contains code common to all cmds.

-4. Microservice directories, like api (naming corresponds to `cmd/` folder naming) contains multiple folders for each domain it interacts with, for example: user, car, appointment etc.
+4. Microservice directories, like api (naming corresponds to `cmd/` folder naming) contains multiple folders for each domain it interacts with, for example: `user`, `company`, `slice` etc.

-5. Domain directories, like "user", contain all application/business logic and two additional directories: "platform" and "transport".
+5. Domain directories, like "user", contain all application/business logic and three additional directories: "logging", "platform" and "transport".

-6. Platform folder contains various packages that provide support for things like databases, authentication and marshaling.
-Most of the packages located under platform are decoupled by using interfaces.
-Every platform has its own package, for example, postgres, elastic, redis, memcache etc.
+6. The `platform` folder contains various packages that provide support for things like databases, authentication and marshaling.
+Most of the packages located under platform are decoupled by using interfaces (with the "Repository pattern").
+Every platform has its own package, for example, pgsql (orm for postgres), elastic, redis, memcache etc.

-7. Transport package contains HTTP handlers.
-The package receives the requests, marshals, validates then passes it to the corresponding service.
+7. The `transport` package contains HTTP handlers.
+This package receives the requests, marshals, validates then passes it to the corresponding service.

-8. Utl directory contains helper packages and models.
+8. The `internal` folder contains helper packages and models.
 Packages such as mock, middleware, configuration, server are located here.

 ## Running the tests